 - Weekly Email Newsletter for E-Rate coordinators with current news and information.
 Sign-up at the E-Rate Central Web site.

 - E-Rate Question Box for specific E-rate questions.

 - E-Rate Central offers half-day E-Rate workshops throughout the State.
-The Fall 2017 workshops will be announced on the E-Rate Central Web site.
+Workshops will be announced on the E-Rate Central Web site.

 - E-Rate Organizer is a Web-based tool that helps schools and libraries organize and analyze their specific E-rate information free of charge, 24 hours a day.